JacksonTE/game-boy-emulator/README.md

 - Interactable user interface for loading game ROMs and adjusting emulation options made with ```Dear ImGui```.
 - Frame data rendering using ```SDL3```.
 - Support for a majority of available Game Boy and backwards compatible Game Boy Color games.
-- Three preset colour palettes including the light green featured in the above screenshots, greyscale black and white, and a darker green similar to the original hardware.
+- Three preset colour palettes and a custom colour palette with selectable colours.

 ## Planned Features
 - Implement the Audio Processing Unit (APU) to recreate sound from Game Boy ROMs.